MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/work-orders/maintenance-checklists.md

 ## Add a maintenance checklist line

-Checklists are created from the definition on the job type setup and transferred to a work order line.
-If required, you can add checklist lines to a work order line.
-Manually added checklist lines get the reference "Manual".
+Maintenance checklists are created from the definition on the maintenance job type default and transferred to a work order job.
+If required, you can add maintenance checklist lines to a work order job.
+Manually added maintenance checklist lines get the reference "Manual".

-1. In **Checklists**, select the work order line number for which you want to add a checklist.
+1. In **Work order maintenance job checklist**, select the work order job for which you want to add a maintenance checklist.

-2. On the **Checklist** FastTab, select a checklist line and press the arrow-down button on your keyboard if you want to insert a new line after the selected checklist line.
+2. On the **Maintenance checklist lines** FastTab, select a maintenance checklist line and press the arrow-down button on your keyboard if you want to insert a new line after the selected maintenance checklist line.
 The next number in the sequence is automatically inserted in the **Line number** field.
-You can also select a checklist line and click the **Add line** button if you want to insert a new line above the selected checklist line.
+You can also select a maintenance checklist line and click the **Add line** button if you want to insert a new line above the selected maintenance checklist line.

-3. Insert a name for the checklist in the **Name** field.
+3. Insert a name for the maintenance checklist line in the **Name** field.

-4. In the **Type** field, select a type for the checklist line.
-For each checklist type, the related fields are shown on the **Properties** FastTab.
+4. In the **Type** field, select a type for the maintenance checklist line.
+For each maintenance checklist type, the related fields are shown on the **Line details** FastTab.
   a.
-"Text" is used to add a checklist line with a text description of what to do.
-This checklist type can be used if you want a worker to check or inspect something, without expecting a specific (measurable) result.
-Insert a description of what to do on the **Instructions** tab.
+"Text" is used to add a maintenance checklist line with a text description of what to do.
+This maintenance checklist type can be used if you want a worker to check or inspect something, without expecting a specific (measurable) result.
+Insert a description of what to do in the **Instructions** section on the **Line details** FastTab.
   b.
-"Header" is used as a heading to group the checklist lines shown below the header.
-This is useful if you have several checklist lines that can be divided into specific areas.
+"Header" is used as a heading to group the maintenance checklist lines shown below the header.
+This is useful if you have several maintenance checklist lines that can be divided into specific areas.
 Insert a descriptive name in the **Name** field.
   c.
-"Template" is not applicable when you add a checklist line manually on a work order line.
+"Template" is not applicable when you add a maintenance checklist line manually on a work order job.
   d.
-"Variable" is used to define a possible result in a range on a checklist line.
-The setup of checklist variables is described in [Job groups and job types, variants, trades, and checklists](../setup-for-work-orders/job-groups-and-job-types-variants-trades-and-checklists.md).
+"Variable" is used to define a possible result in a range on a maintenance checklist line.
+The setup of maintenance checklist variables is described in [Maintenance job type categories and maintenance job types, maintenance job type variants, maintenance job trades, and maintenance checklists](../setup-for-work-orders/job-groups-and-job-types-variants-trades-and-checklists.md).
 Insert a name to describe the variable in the **Name** field.
 Select the variable in the **Variable** field.
-Insert a description of what to do on the **Instructions** tab.
+Insert a description of what to do in the **Instructions** section on the **Line details** FastTab.
   e.
 "Measurement" is used to record a specific measurement.
 Insert a name for the measurement in the **Name** field.
-Select the unit for the measure in the **Unit** field.
-Insert a description of what to do on the **Instructions** tab.
+On the **Line details** FastTab, select **Counter** and **Unit**.
+Insert a description of what to do in the **Instructions** section.

-5. When you are done adding checklist lines manually, fill out the lines as described in the section above.
+5. When you are done adding maintenance checklist lines manually, fill out the lines as described in the section above.

 >[!NOTE]
->In the **Checklists**, you cannot delete checklist lines with the reference "Job type".
-You can only delete checklist lines with the reference "Manual", which you or other workers have created manually.
+>In the **Work order maintenance job checklist**, you cannot delete maintenance checklist lines with the reference "Job type".
+You can only delete maintenance checklist lines with the reference "Manual", which you or other maintenance workers have created manually.

 ![Figure 1](media/14-work-orders.png)